therahuldahiya/vue-components-lib/README.md

 ```

 ### Slot
-You can import the chosen *Template* component and add into its [slot](https://vuejs.org/v2/guide/components-slots.html) any single *Element*, adding `slot="slotName"` to them or, if you prefer, you can import the single *Elements* where you need them.
+You can import the chosen *Template* component and add into its [slot](https://vuejs.org/v2/guide/components-slots.html) any single *Element*, adding `slot="slotName"` to them or, if you prefer, you can import the single *Element* where you need them.
 ``` sh
 # add Element inside Templete
 <TemplateName theme="themeName">